-2.2 Rural Water Use
+2.2 Rural Water Use Agreements

-Landowners or lessees of parcels which have irrigation acres recorded on the assessment roll or are included in an alternate parcel irrigation agreement, may apply to the District for a Rural Water Use Agreement if needing water for uses other than household or irrigation purposes exceeding 1 acre foot.
-Rural Water Use

-Agreements allow for the delivery of up to twenty (20) acre-feet (25,000 m) of water per year.
-The volume of water in a Rural Water Use Agreement is determined by the District in the application and approval process.
+Landowners [or lessees] may apply to the District for a rural water use agreement for uses of water other than for household or irrigation purposes.
+Rural water use agreements allow for the delivery of up to twenty (20) acre feet of water per year.
+The volume of water in a rural water use agreement is determined by the District in the application and approval process.
 The District is not obligated to supply water in a continuous manner for rural water use purposes.

-2.3 Other Purposes Agreements
+2.3 Other Purposes Agreement

-Any person may apply to the District for an Other Purposes Agreement for municipal, agricultural, commercial, industrial, habitat enhancement or recreation purposes as authorized by the District's License to Divert and Use Water.
-The volume of water in an Other Purposes Agreement is determined by the District in the application and approval process.
+Any person may apply to the District for an other purposes agreement for Municipal, Agricultural, Commercial, Industrial, Habitat Enhancement or Recreation Purposes as authorized by the District's License to Divert and Use Water.
+The volume of water in an other purposes agreement is determined by the District in the application and approval process.
 The District is not obligated to supply water in a continuous manner for other purposes.